cxharris/testing-the-docs-source/docs/doc-testing/show-me-the-tools/taiko/taiko-quickstart.md

 ---

 # Taiko quickstart
 This section is a gentle introduction to Taiko and some of the tools we've chosen to use with it.
-As well as presenting basic Taiko commands, it demonstrates the kind of workflows we'll use when we ramp up the complexity as we develop our test suites.
+As well as presenting basic Taiko commands, it demonstrates workflows we'll employ time and again in future exercises.

 ## Quick start

-After installing all of the prerequisites, you can launch Taiko by simply typing the following at the VSCode command prompt (accessible via `CTRL '` from within VSCode) at the root of your designated test folder:
+After installing all of the prerequisites, and creating a VSCode project to contain your test exercises, launch Taiko by typing the following at the VSCode command prompt (accessible via `CTRL '` from within VSCode) at the root of your test project folder:

 ```
 npx taiko